INSTITUTE INTERWOVEN WITH DEVELOPMENT OF IRELAND

 The All Ireland Marketing Awards were launched in 2007 and were an immediate hit with the marketing profession, providing a high-profile platform for the recognition of Irish marketing successes, and attracting the participation of hundreds of marketers and their companies.

-Also in these years, the Institute concluded its strategy to switch from directly operating its Marketing Graduateship qualification to instead concentrating on co-working with third-level institutions to jointly develop and offer leading edge programmes, and the first of these offerings was the Executive MSc in Marketing offered with DIT.
+Also in these years, the Institute concluded its strategy to switch from directly operating its Marketing Graduateship qualification to instead concentrating on co-working with third-level institutions to jointly develop and offer leading edge programmes, and the first of these offerings was the Executive MSc in Marketing offered with T U Dublin.